 Network security is a topic on everyone's mind these days.
 Whether it's building tools for customer-facing applications or for internal use, keeping the information that's flowing on that network safe and available for use is top priority.
-Thankfully, new technologies like cloud-based systems and software-defined wide area networking (SD-WAN) are helping to keep the whole network protected.
+Thankfully, new technologies like cloud-based systems and software-defined wide area networking (SD-WAN) are helping to keep the whole network protected in the face of new technologies such as the Internet of Things.

 The notion of a better network is different for most everybody, but some common facets emerge.
 Issues of speed and latency are naturally important, but so too is the issue of cloud adoption rates.
 These issues all go hand-in-hand to make a better network, and where one improves, the other two are likely to improve as well.